Inclusion Criteria:

 in the study.

-other form of immunosuppressive therapy within 7 days prior to the first dose of
+immunosuppressive therapy within 7 days prior to the first dose of pembrolizumab.

-months or a documented history of clinically severe autoimmune disease, or a syndrome
+or a documented history of clinically severe autoimmune disease, or a syndrome that

-that requires systemic steroids or immunosuppressive agents.
-Patients with vitiligo
+requires systemic steroids or immunosuppressive agents.
+Patients with vitiligo or

 require intermittent use of bronchodilators or local steroid injections would not be